 Bereavement Volunteers offer support to family and friends after the death of a loved one.
 During the bereavement process, this specially trained volunteer helps those touched by loss to work through the emotions of grief and rebuild and reaffirm their life.

-Legacy Letter Volunteers facilitate conversations that bring about stories, core values and priceless life lessons in order to present a heartfelt letter that families will treasure and pass on to generations to come.
+Parting Gift Letter Volunteers facilitate conversations that bring about stories, core values and priceless life lessons in order to present a heartfelt letter that families will treasure and pass on to generations to come.

 Therapy Dog Volunteers provide comfort, support and animal companionship to hospice patients and their families.
 Visits between patients and therapy dogs promote activity, conversation, and emotional connection.
 All dogs accepted into the program are American Kennel Club Canine Good Citizen certified and are registered with Alliance of Therapy Dogs.
 They are also graduates from our Canine University program.
 Therapy dog handlers are Hospice of Douglas County trained volunteers.